3t35345/Software-Tutorial-2022/Tutorial 2 - Basic IO/TFT.md

 Modified by Leo Wong

 Further Modified by: Christopher Kwan (ktckwan@connect.ust.hk)

+Further Modified by: Andy Li (ckliam@connect.ust.hk)
 ***

 [![HackMD Version](https://img.shields.io/badge/Made%20with-Markdown-1f425.svg)](https://hackmd.io/@ATKTC/SkKJ7ECJi)

 ## **Printing something**
-> When learning programming, most of the integrated development environment (IDE) you will/might have used will have a console for output and will often be used for debugging for you to keep track of certain variables and to trace-out truth tables or so forth.
+- When learning programming, most of the integrated development environment (IDE) you will/might have used will have a console for output and will often be used for debugging for you to keep track of certain variables and to trace-out truth tables or so forth.

->  In different programming languages, you can print/show your variable's value in the program using print function.
+-  In different programming languages, you can print/show your variable's value in the program using print function.

 ### For Example